MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/object-app.md

 ## StartScreen property

 The **StartScreen** property determines which screen will be displayed first.
 It is evaluated once when the app is loaded and returns the screen object to be displayed.
-By default, the first screen in the Studio Tree view is shown first.
+By default, this propery will be empty, and the first screen in the Studio Tree view is shown first.

 **StartScreen** is a data flow property that cannot contain behavior functions.
-All data flow functions are available, it particular you can use these functions and signals:
+All data flow functions are available, in particular use these functions and signals to determine which screen to show first:
 - [**Param**](function-param.md) function to read parameters used to start the app
 - [**User**](function-user.md) function to read information about the current user
 - [**LookUp**](function-filter-lookup.md), [**Filter**](function-filter-lookup.md), [**CountRows**](function-table-counts.md), [**Max**](function-aggregates.md), and other functions that read from a data source